 The Foundation's equity portfolio includes direct equity investments as well as investments in equity funds.
-The majority of these equity investments are in support of its global strategies which include investing in novel vaccine and therapeutic platforms, developing improved diagnostics, and strengthening agriculture and health delivery systems.
-The Foundation has also made investments in support of US education.
-In 2013, the Foundation converted \$8,220 of convertible loans into equity.
-The total change in equity investments for the year ended December 31, 2013 is summarized as follows:
+The majority of these equity investments are in support of its global strategies in developing countries which include investing in novel vaccine and therapeutic platforms, developing improved diagnostics, and strengthening agriculture and health delivery systems.
+The Foundation has also made investments in support of U.S. education.
+The total change in equity investments for the years ended December 31, 2014 and 2013 are summarized as follows:

-Equity investment amount, net beginning of year \$ 24,581

-2013 Activity:

-Additional investments 14,992

-Loan to equity conversions 8,220

-Return of capital

-Valuation adjustments, net (2,550)

-Equity investment amount, net end of year \$ 45,243
+2014 2013 Equity investment amount, gross beginning of year Additional investments \$ 49,190 28,585 25,978 14,992 Loan to equity conversions Return of capital Realized loss (123) (8,220) 8,220 - Equity investment amount, gross end of year 69,432 49,190 Cumulative valuation adjustments: Unrealized gain (loss) 11,220 (3,947) Equity investment amount, net end of year \$ 80,652 45,243

-The Foundation has elected the fair value option for certain of its equity investments, totaling \$31,662 and \$17,081 at December 31, 2013 and 2012, respectively.
+As mentioned in the Loan section, one of the Foundation's equity investments was terminated due to the dissolution of the organization.
+The Foundation had written this investment down to zero in the prior year and therefore reclassified \$8,220 from unrealized to realized loss in 2014.
+The Foundation has elected the fair value option for certain of its equity investments, totaling \$44,561 and \$31,662 at December 31, 2014 and 2013, respectively.
 The majority of equity PRIs at fair value include unobservable inputs considered to be Level 3 per the fair value hierarchy.